cesarvr/dev-lnk/README.md

 ./gradlew publishAndroid # Take a coffee...
 ```

-After a while when the compilation has finish you will see this:
+As soon as the compilation finish this module will be deployed into the React Native project (``sample-rn-project``).

+If you visit the script tab you will see the files that have been sync:

 ```sh
 sync done for: librealmreact.so.
 11:54:30   #arm